alken01/MP22-Team-c9-FA/README.md

 - [x] The prevCoordinate of the protagonist is not updated when the protagonist moves.
 - [ ] The protagonist symbol is not changing to the defeated symbol when the protagonist is defeated.
 - [ ] Switching from the system's dark mode to light mode does not change the background color of the text-based representation.
+- [ ] Capitalized commands are not recognized.

 #### Other
 - [ ] Update poisoned in mainwindow